tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

   result
 }
 ```

+{{% note %}}  If you're interested, the actual `tidy.lm()` source can be found [here](https://github.com/tidymodels/broom/blob/master/R/stats-lm-tidiers.R)!
+It's not too different from the version above except for some argument checking and additional columns. {{%/ note %}}

 With this method exported, then, if a user called `tidy(fit)`, where `fit` was an output from `lm()`, the `tidy()` generic would "redirect" the call to the `tidy.lm()` function above.